 Riichi mahjong can be a fairly complex game for beginners to pick up.
 The aim of this guide is to teach enough of the key aspects and basics for someone who is new to the game to start playing on a computer client such as the Gamedesign Flash game, rather than to be a comprehensive guide to all the rules and edge-cases that exist in the game.

 Riichi mahjong is played with 34 different tiles, of which there are four of each type, to make up 136 tiles used in total.
-The majority of the tiles consist of three ‘suits’, which are:
+The majority of the tiles consist of the numbers 1 to 9 in three ‘suits’, which are:

 Souzu (aka Sou, Bamboo, Sticks):

 (Note that the 1 Sou is represented with a bird, usually a peacock or owl, rather than a single stick)

 (The numbers are represented with the Chinese/Japanese number characters)

 In addition to the three suits, there are Honour/Value tiles, which are made up of two subsets: